 Indeterminate tomato plants are vine-like plants.
-They continue to grow and produce fruit all season long.
-It is not unusual to have indeterminate plants reaching 15 feet or even more so a support of at least 5 feet is a must.
+These types of tomato plants continue to grow and produce fruit all season long.
+It is not unusual to have indeterminate plants reaching 15 feet or even more so support of at least 5 feet is a must.
+For this reason, a larger tomato cage may be needed.
 The biggest advantage to these plants is you will get fruit all season long which is perfect for eating and enjoying.

 When choosing a plant for your pots it is best to stick with a bush-like Determinate plant.

 Step#1 Pot size – This is important when growing tomatoes you need to make sure your plants have enough room to establish a sturdy root system.
 Choose a pot size that is at least 18-inches in diameter.
 A good choice is a 5 or 10-gallon bucket.

 Step#2 Drainage – As mentioned above be sure to drill holes in your containers for ample drainage.
 This will prevent water to puddle and possibly damage or even rot the root system.

 Step#3 Location – Choose a spot that gets at least 6 hours of sun.
 You can group your plants together for easier care but do not let the plants touch.
 I like to use outdoor carts with wheels to make moving my plants much easier.

 Step#4 Location part 2 – Potted tomato plants require a steady amount of water so if possible locate your planters close to a water supply or at least close enough that a hose will reach.
 Remember, with containers, you will be watering much more frequently than an in-ground garden.
 Be sure to set things up so this daily chore is a bit easier to do.